Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Discussion

 \subsection{Strengths and limitations of method}

 One of our key observations is that organ differences are high between species and that segmentation networks struggle when applied to another species.
-Despite that fact, our proposed xeno-learning method is still able to improve the segmentation on malperfused spectra.
-A key to this success lies in the fact that our xeno-learning method is independent of the absolute organ differences between the species as it captures the relative change from a physiological to a malperfused organ.
+Despite that fact, our proposed xeno-learning method is still able to improve the segmentation on malperfused and \ac{icg}-affected spectra.
+A key to this success lies in the fact that our xeno-learning method is independent of the absolute organ differences between the species as it captures the relative change from a physiological to a malperfused or \ac{icg}-affected organ.

-In this proof-of-concept study, we model relative spectral changes resulting from malperfusion via a linear transformation which is applied separately to each pixel in the image and which consists only of a manageable number of learnable parameters ($100 \cdot 100 + 100 = \num{10100}$ per image pair).
+In this proof-of-concept study, we model relative spectral changes resulting from pathologies or surgical manipulation states via a linear transformation which is applied separately to each pixel in the image and which consists only of a manageable number of learnable parameters ($100 \cdot 100 + 100 = \num{10100}$ per image pair).
 This restriction naturally reduces the risk of overfitting, as there is less freedom to account for unwanted side effects (e.g., from outliers in the data) during the optimization process of the transformation.
 Though simple by design, it has proven to be a powerful tool to model perfusion changes.
 Its linearity substantially facilitates computation (affine operation), with only marginal computational overhead during training.
 However, these restrictions have the disadvantage that the transformation cannot learn non-linear changes.
 Furthermore, several applications may require the learning of texture changes and thus require the method to be expanded to larger patches.
 More specifically, by replacing pixel-wise transformations with patch-wise transformations, it could be possible to alter the texture of tissues using image-to-image translation techniques.
 However, to keep the computational complexity manageable, it may be necessary to use relatively small models.

+Our experiments in \autoref{fig:malperfused} clearly demonstrate that malperfused organs are out of distribution with respect to the physiological training data.
+While this effect did not lead to a radical performance drop for the specific downstream task of semantic segmentation for all organs, our analyses show that the augmented data captures the malperfused data substantially better.